mcanog/ActionsTest/README.md

+# ActionsTest

-# This repository will be use to test GitHub Actions and automation.
+This app will be used to test GitHub Actions and repository.